a-maldet/labelmachine/cran-comments.md

      Copyright (C) 2007 Free Software Foundation, Inc. <https://fsf.org/>
-     Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed.
+     Everyone is permitted to copy and distribute verbatim copies License components with restrictions and base license permitting such: of this license document, but changing it is not allowed.

                                 Preamble